ShareKM/OpenIFun/README.md

 ## Applications of the OpenIFun Database

-This database has several crucial technical applications.
+The OpenIFun database may have several important technical applications for kinetic modeling and parametric imaging with both short- and long-axial field-of-view PET scanners.
 Examples include, but are not limited to:

 - Develop population-based input function models, for instance, for whole-body Patlak parametric imaging of shortened dynamic scans that do not include an early dynamic scan for deriving the complete blood input function.
 - Develop optimization-derived blood input functions for dynamic brain PET imaging with conventional PET scanners.